Roopaish/Godot-Game-Development/README.md

 - In godot, the center of axis is at top-left corner.
 So downwards is +ve y, upwards is -ve y, left is +ve x and right is -ve x.

+> Adding a scene as an instance in another scene

+Create a new scene, Press `ctrl+shift+a` to choose any saved scene as an instance.
+So, now instantiated scene's properties can be used.
+Also everything is reflected to the instantiated scene if any changes is made in the original scene.

 > Make bunny jump and apply gravity

 ```gd